 Behind the KRITI II was the BLUE GALAXY of Blue Star Ferries.
 Since joining the latter in 2015, she has been operating on Piraeus-Chania line.

 The KRITI II and the BLUE GALAXY seen together in Piraeus.
 Both ships used to be fleetmates, back when the BLUE GALAXY operated for ANEK Lines as the LEFKA ORI on the Adriatic Sea, from 2000 to 2012.
-The KRITI II has also served the Adriatic Sea in the past, as she was on the Patras-Igoumenitsa-Corfu-Ancona line from 1997 to 2000, on the Patras-Igoumenitsa-Corfu-Trieste line in 2001 (operating along the LEFKA ORI back then), and on the Patras-Igoumenitsa-Corfu-Venice line in 2012 and in 2013.
+The KRITI II has also served on the Adriatic Sea in the past, as she was on the Patras-Igoumenitsa-Corfu-Ancona line from 1997 to 2000, on the Patras-Igoumenitsa-Corfu-Trieste line in 2001 (operating alongside the LEFKA ORI back then), and on the Patras-Igoumenitsa-Corfu-Venice line in 2012 and in 2013.

 The KRITI II and the BLUE GALAXY seen in Piraeus.
 The KRITI II was deployed on the Patras-Igoumenitsa-Corfu-Venice line in 2012, in order to actually replace the LEFKA ORI (which was operating on the line from 2005 to 2011, after having previously been on the Patras-Igoumenitsa-Corfu-Trieste line from 2000 to 2004).
 Indeed, the latter was chartered to the South Korean company Jeju Cruise Line as a result of the impact of the Greek financial crisis on ANEK Lines.
 However, her spell there proved to be a failure, as she never sailed for the company, which turned out to be financially vulnerable.
 As such, the ship returned to Greece in late 2013, and began a small conversion in Perama which lasted until 2015, when she joined Blue Star Ferries.